Skip to content

 With template and command created, configure the Alteon device to use script-based backup.

-• Password: Device CLI password
+• Device Password (required): device CLI password

-• Enable Password: Leave blank (not used for Alteon)
+• Enable Password: leave blank (not used for Alteon)

 Click Save to store device settings.
 Device is now configured for script-based backup.